 Our Nursing and Midwifery Council’s (NMC) The Code (2018) contains the professional standards that registered nurses must uphold.
 This is a nurse’s bible, whatever your faith or religion, and all standards ought to be reached by the end of your three years pre-reg training.
 Moreover, you should be committed to upholding these standards throughout your nursing career.
 Essentially, through revalidation, nurses provide evidence of their continued ability to practice safely and effectively.

 “The Code provides a clear, consistent and positive message to patients, service users and colleagues about what they can expect of those who provide nursing care.”NMC, 2018

 Who oversees our mental health nursing standards?

-Now, I’m not sure the above-mentioned patients and services users ever get to see this Code; it’s not given to them on admission.
-Therefore, I don’t believe they do know what to expect.
+Now, I’m not sure the above-mentioned patients and service users ever get to see this Code; it’s not given to them on admission.
+Therefore, I don’t believe they know what to expect.

 Do you think patients are in any fit state to ensure nursing staff uphold these standards?
 No?
 Me neither and I think it’s up to the profession itself to effect, maintain and monitor these standards.

-Nurses should be doing more
+Nurses could be doing more